Micro-investing: What It Is and How to Get Started

-Micro-investing can be a great way to get started with investing when you don’t have much in savings.
-We'll help you understand the basics of micro-investing and show you how you can turn spare change into thousands of dollars over time.
+Micro-investing is a great way to start investing even if you have limited savings.
+Learn the basics of micro-investing and how to turn spare change into substantial wealth over time with smart, consistent investments.

 Many people think of investing and the stock market as an activity for the wealthy.
 The old adage “It takes money to make money” reinforces this idea, but you may be pleasantly surprised to know that you can start investing with just a few dollars a week.